flaxsearch/flaxcode/flax_basic/docs/hacking.rst

 Persistence
 ===========

-The main process save some of its state to a file on exiting, and every so often (to protect against abnormal termination).
-This is done simple by using the standard shelve module to pickle to a file.
+The main process saves some of its state to a file on exiting, and every so often (to protect against abnormal termination).
+This is done simply by using the standard shelve module to pickle to a file.
 There is a separate thread for the periodic saving - code that changes data which is to be saved sets an event that the thread examines.
 The code for this is in the module persist_.